encode/starlette/docs/middleware.md

 * `same_site` - SameSite flag prevents the browser from sending session cookie along with cross-site requests.
 Defaults to `'lax'`.
 * `https_only` - Indicate that Secure flag should be set (can be used with HTTPS only).
 Defaults to `False`.

+To use this middleware, you need to ensure that the optional dependency `itsdangerous` has been installed.

 ## HTTPSRedirectMiddleware

 Enforces that all incoming requests must either be `https` or `wss`.
 Any incoming